Bence Penke

 Bence Penke (born November 9, 1994) is a Hungarian voice actor from Budapest, the capital of Hungary.

+Career

 Penke contributes to voicing characters that appears in movies, cartoons, anime, and live action shows.
 He is best known as the Hungarian voice of Phineas Flynn in the Hungarian version of Disney Channel animated series Phineas and Ferb.
 He also voices Konohamaru, a supporting character in the Animax Hungarian version of popular anime series Naruto.
-He also voice Konohamaru in the Jetix Hungarian version.
+He also voices Konohamaru in the Jetix Hungarian version.